wala/WALA/README-Gradle.md

 lengthy import process completes, **use “Run → Run… → After Opening Pristine Project” to perform some post-import configuration.** This also can take tens of minutes, but is only necessary in a clean, never-previously-built tree.
-Immediately after importing, you may see some Java compilation errors in the IntelliJ IDEA “Messages” view.
-These should all go away after running the “After Opening Pristine Project” step.
-[Be patient](#external-dependencies-patience-is-a-virtue) during the initial project open and also during the “After Opening Pristine Project” step, especially if you have a slow network connection.
+[Be patient](#external-dependencies-patience-is-a-virtue) during the initial project open, especially if you have a slow network connection.

-If you prefer a non-interactive approach, instead of using “After Opening Pristine Project” you can run `./gradlew prepareIntelliJIDEA` either before or after opening WALA in IntelliJ IDEA.

 ### Benign Warning About Non-Managed Maven Project